rdpopov/nvim/README.md

 - might add a version of this as a debian docker container, already configured and ready to go

 ### Needed external programs
-- **ripgrep** as fzf needs.
-Until I can figure out how to replace it with good ol grep
+- **ripgrep** as fzf needs it ... sort of. can do it with grep but is easier with this
-- **node.js** - jk.
-Neovim has built in lsp support, so to strictly needed.\
-    that said some lsp-s are gotten from there

 ## Configuraton is split into several files all(most) in configs
 - **auto.vim** - Auto commands, currenty only one that install new plugins and clears old ones.